-Major Australian bank 'in criminal cartel'
+Banking giants in 'criminal cartel'

-One of Australia's biggest banks, ANZ, will be prosecuted over an alleged criminal cartel arrangement, the nation's consumer watchdog says.
+Financial institutions ANZ, Deutsche Bank and Citigroup will be prosecuted on criminal cartel charges, Australia's consumer watchdog says.

-Both the bank and a senior official are facing charges over the trading of its own shares, the Australian Competition and Consumer Commission (ACCC) said.

-ANZ said it would defend the charges against the bank and its employee.
+The three banks said they would fight the charges.
+ANZ said it would also defend allegations against an employee.

-Australia's banking sector is currently the subject of a royal commission inquiry into widespread misconduct.
+Australia's scandal-plagued financial sector is at the centre of a national inquiry into misconduct.

-Two undisclosed companies and a "number of other individuals" are also expected to be charged by prosecutors, the ACCC said on Friday.
+Several "other individuals" are also expected to be charged by prosecutors, the Australian Competition and Consumer Commission (ACCC) said.

 "The charges will involve alleged cartel arrangements relating to trading in ANZ shares following an ANZ institutional share placement in August 2015," chairman Rod Sims said in a statement.